Aerial Armor utilizes the best drone detection equipment in the industry to ensure your airspace stays protected from unwanted drone intrusions.

 While the popularity of consumer drones continues to increase, aeroscope drone detection has posed potential safety and security challenges for areas such as airports, prisons, nuclear power plants, and various government facilities and infrastructure.

 Traditional protections in these locations may not be able to adequately detect and monitor UAVs to prevent consequential incidents.
-Our DJI AeroScope drone detection equipment is able to identify the vast majority of popular drones on the market today by monitoring and analyzing their electronic signals to gain critical information, allowing users to protect the integrity of their flight-sensitive environment.
+The DJI AeroScope is able to identify the vast majority of popular drones on the market today by monitoring and analyzing their electronic signals to gain critical information, allowing users to protect the integrity of their flight-sensitive environment.

 The AeroScope Mobile Unit detects UAVs and drones flying within a particular surveillance area.
 The mobile AeroScope Unit can detect drones up to 3 miles from the unit.